 Having greater output from a small cultivation area is not the only advantage of vertical farming.
 Following are some of the major benefits of vertical farming:

-- Preparation for Future: By 2050, around 80 percent of world population is expected to live in urban areas, and the growing population will lead to an increasing demand for food.
+- Preparation for Future: By 2050, around 80 percent of the world population is expected to live in urban areas, and the growing population will lead to an increased demand for food.
 The efficient use of vertical farming may perhaps play a significant role in preparing for such a challenge.

 - Increased And Year-Round Crop Production: Vertical farming allows us to produce more crops from the same square footage of growing area.
 In fact, 1 acre of an indoor area offers equivalent production to at least 4-6 acres of outdoor capacity.
 According to an independent estimate, a 30-story building with a basal area of 5 acres can potentially produce an equivalent of 2,400 acres of conventional horizontal farming.
-Additionally, year-round crop production is possible in a controlled indoor environment which is completely controlled by the vertical farming technologies.
+Additionally, year-round crop production is possible in a controlled indoor environment which is completely controlled by vertical farming technologies.

 - Less Use Of Water In Cultivation: Vertical farming allows us to produce crops with 70-95 percent less water than required for normal cultivation.

-- Not Affected By Unfavorable Weather Conditions: Crops in a field can be adversely affected by natural calamities such as torrential rains, cyclones, flooding or severe droughts — events which are becoming increasingly common as a result of global warming.
-Indoor vertical farms are less likely to feel the brunt of the unfavorable weather, providing a greater certainty of harvest output throughout the year.
+- Not Affected By Unfavorable Weather Conditions: Crops in a field can be adversely affected by natural calamities such as torrential rains, cyclones, flooding or severe droughts—events which are becoming increasingly common as a result of global warming.
+Indoor vertical farms are less likely to feel the brunt of the unfavorable weather, providing greater certainty of harvest output throughout the year.

 - Increased Production of Organic Crops: As crops are produced in a well-controlled indoor environment without the use of chemical pesticides, vertical farming allows us to grow pesticide-free and organic crops.

 - Human and Environmentally Friendly: Indoor vertical farming can significantly lessen the occupational hazards associated with traditional farming.
-Farmers will are not exposed to hazards related to heavy farming equipment, diseases like malaria, poisonous chemicals and so on.
+Farmers are not exposed to hazards related to heavy farming equipment, diseases like malaria, poisonous chemicals and so on.
 As it does not disturb animals and trees inland areas, it is good for biodiversity as well.

 Limitations of Vertical Farming